In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is emotional abuse.

 - financial abuse

-Emotional abuse can occur along with other forms of abuse, or on its own, and can cause significant damage either way.
+This type of abuse can occur along with other forms of abuse, or on its own, and can cause significant damage either way.
 It can happen in multiple contexts, including intimate relationships, adult-child relationships, child-child bullying, and workplace bullying.

 Certain groups are at increased risk of being targeted with this type of abuse, including people with disabilities, the elderly, Indigenous people, and people with language or culture barriers.